 Emotions are a wonderful thing that add reason and delight to the existence of a human life.
 Without emotions can we fully enjoy music, art or nature?
 We live with others because we share something that cannot be explained.
 Words cannot defend our passions as much as we are willing to defend our passions.
-You may believe that living in dream of sensations and impulses is the ultimate lifestyle.
+You may believe that living in a dream of sensations and impulses is the ultimate lifestyle.

-Yet there are emotions and there results of those emotions?
+Yet there are emotions and the results of those emotions?
 To judge everything through the emotional glaze is emotionalism.
 ‘If feels good do it.’
 The obvious question that must be asked is ‘if it doesn’t feel good do you not do it?’
 What if it feels good to do something wrong, do you still do it?
 What if a sadist thinks of harming others to feel good?
 Should a sadist be allowed express his feelings freely?
 Or should we think about the logical consequences of his actions?
 Answering any of these questions requires the ability to think.